WASasquatch/was-node-suite-comfyui/README.md

    - Samplers can resize/crop odd sized images
  - Image Paste Crop by Location: Paste a crop top a custom location.
 This uses the same blending algorithm as Image Paste Crop.
    - Samplers can resize/crop odd sized images
+ - Image Pixelate: Turn a image into pixel art!
+Define the max number of colors, the pixelation mode, the random state, and max iterations, and max those sprites shine.
  - Image Dragan Photography Filter: Apply a Andrzej Dragan photography style to a image
  - Image Edge Detection Filter: Detect edges in a image
  - Image Film Grain: Apply film grain to a image